adharshchottu/upsc-notes/content/blog/economic-development-a-theoretical-background.md

 If reduction in all three from a higher level to a lower level means definitely the development has taken place.

 **Jean Dreze** and **Amartya Sen** state, _"The opportunity to live the kind of lives that people value - and have reason to value - depends among other things on the nature and robustness of the environment.
 In this sense, development has to be environment-inclusive"_

+Purely economic growth need not necessary to be **_trickle down_** to economic development.

+**Jean Dreze** and **Amartya Sen** stated, _"Economic growth is indeed important, not for itself, but for what it allows a country to do with the resources that are generated, expanding both individual incomes and the public revenue that can be used to meet social commitments."_

+**_Dualism_** - the coexistence of developed and underdeveloped sectors in a country's economy side-by-side.
+In such an economy, one sector or subsector experiences perceptible growth, while the rest of the economy does not.

+## Economic Underdevelopment